ADHD Organization Strategies For Kids And Adults

-Structuring your days ahead of time is sure to help you stay on track.
-When you are having your coffee in the morning, pull out a pen and paper (or your smartphone) and briefly run through what needs to be done today.
+Structuring your days ahead of time can be a great way to help you stay on track.
+When you are having your coffee in the morning or are otherwise starting your day, pull out a pen and paper (or your smartphone) and briefly run through what needs to be done today.

 Rest And Relax

 While it may seem counterintuitive to manage organizational shortcomings by relaxing, giving yourself some time to unwind and recharge can be an important part of managing your ADHD symptoms.

 Rest may mean taking a nap or spending some time lounging in front of the TV, but for those with ADHD, it can also mean so much more.
 Rest and leisure time can be a great opportunity to do something genuinely fun and exciting.
 By scheduling time in your day to relax, you can grant yourself permission to pursue the things that might otherwise act as distractions – in their own time, of course.

 Many adults and children with ADHD find that no matter what they do, there are simply some areas of life and behavior that are seemingly unavoidable.
 You may not ever be as organized as others, and that’s okay.
 Likewise, you might always struggle not to forget things or keep a tidy home.

 No matter what challenges you experience, recognizing that your ADHD may have an impact can help you rid yourself of any feelings of guilt you might feel.
 It’s okay to function differently, and it’s okay to have different needs.
 What matters most is understanding what you need so that you can communicate it to others and recognize it yourself.

 Living with ADHD is a lifelong experience for most, which means that long-term management of symptoms is likely on your mind.
 Working with a mental health professional, like a therapist, can be beneficial in terms of improving your organizational skills and addressing other ADHD-related symptoms.